No products in the cart.

 Did you know that the stunning Hoya serpens is a popular houseplant among the public?
 It’s because of its gorgeous inflorescences.
 This plant has distinctive pale green flowers with a beautiful, ethereal scent.
 They also have light pink and scarlet star-shaped blooms that last for a long time.

-Alternatively, this hoya species is known as wax plants or porcelain flowers due to the thick waxy foliage and the peculiar texture of their blossoms.
+Alternatively, this hoya species is known as wax vines or porcelain flowers due to the thick waxy foliage and the peculiar texture of their blossoms.

 The table below is the basic information about this wax plant.
 This information introduces the brief plant hoya plants care.